Why Creative Escape Glass LLC Exists

 Moving from Farmington, New Mexico, to Springfield, Missouri, was the perfect opportunity for us to take that next step and open a larger studio.
 This allowed us to continue to create in and share our studio and our knowledge with others.

-After having our studio open for about a year and a half in Springfield, it was time to pack up all the glass and move again.
-But this time is was only about 3 miles south to a larger studio that was more centrally located with a parking lot.
-We
+After having our studio open for about a year and a half in Springfield, it was time to pack up all the glass and the kilns and move again.
+But this time is was only about 3 miles south to a larger studio.
+The new location is more centrally located with a parking lot and room to accommodate larger groups without feeling more crowded.

 It is just so much fun to make glass pieces, we love our studio time.
 We hope that you will join us for some relaxation, creativity and fun!
 Once we build our own group of glass addicts, maybe we can get one of these renowned glass artists to come teach a weekend class at CEG.